WladimirW/netnei/tutorial/step_1/README.md

 We need the time module to use a sleep timer and we need the re module to filter all the text in a picture for number plates. re is the abbreviation for 'regular expressions'.
-Global variables aren't needed in this step, so we can go right to making a new function (add it above the postToCloud function from the previous step):
+Global variables aren't needed in this step, so we can go right to making a new function. **Add it above the postToCloud function from the previous step**:

 ```python
 def getPlate (url):